AMReX-Combustion/PeleLM/Exec/RegTests/Scripts/README.md

 -----------

 A template version of a python script that can be used in AMReX regression testing framework in place of the application executable.
 It launch several times PeleLM at different resolution in order to evaluate convergence order.

 Usage:
-  ./multiRuns.py testName PeleLMInputFile
+  ./multiRuns.py --test_name DummyTest --input_file PeleLMInputFile
+  ./multiRuns.py -h to get some info.

 Input:
-  * testName: a TESTNAME that will be prependded to the plt files names
+  * --test_name: a TESTNAME that will be prependded to the plt files names.
+Default is the current folder name.
-  * PeleLMInputFile: the PeleLM input file
+  * --input_file: the PeleLM input file.
+Default is the first inputs.* in the current folder.

 "Internal" user input
   * resolution : a list of the resolutions to run